GoogleChromeLabs/pwacompat/README.md

 This includes creating splash screens for Mobile Safari, and supporting IE/Edge's Pinned Sites feature.

 So, if you've created a `manifest.webmanifest` but want to have wide support everywhere else—through legacy HTML tags for icons and theming—look no further.
-Just include this script (or [bundle/serve it yourself](https://npmjs.com/package/pwacompat)) in your page:
+Just include the minified script `pwacompat.min.js` (or [bundle/serve it yourself](https://npmjs.com/package/pwacompat)) in your page:

 ```html
 <link rel="manifest" href="manifest.webmanifest" />